StringhamEthan/AppliedProgrammingGodot/README.md

 Two of them can be seen when starting the game.
 The first is a diamonds effect that covers the screen in darkness.
 The second is a psychedillic shaders effect that works as a loading screen.
 The final shader is a blinking shader that appears whenever the player takes damage.

+# Module 3 Changes
+The game is now properly and fully multiplayer networked.
+The main menu now allows players to change which port and IP address they would like to connect to.
+Network optimization techniques have been employed to reduce packets sent, making the game easier to run on poor networks.
 # Future Work

 * Finalize multiplayer elements